Feinberg School of Medicine

 Education

 The fellowship program offers clinical experiences covering the full spectrum of problems confronted by aging individuals.
-Program sites include Northwestern Memorial Hospital, the Shirley Ryan AbilityLab, The Clare (a skilled nursing facility, or SNF) and Wesley Place (a SNF/long-term care facility).
+Program sites include Northwestern Memorial Hospital, the Shirley Ryan AbilityLab, The Clare (a skilled nursing facility, or SNF) and The Selfhelp Home (a SNF/long-term care facility), where fellows work with expert faculty and robust interprofessional teams.

 A typical fellowship year includes: